The 3D pulsar magnetosphere with machine learning: first results

-\abstract {All numerical solutions of the pulsar magnetosphere over the past 25 years show closed-line regions that end a significant distance inside the light cylinder, and manifest thick strongly dissipative separatrix surfaces instead of thin current sheets, with a tip that has a distinct pointed Y shape instead of a T shape.
-We need to understand the origin of these results which were not predicted by our early theories of the pulsar magnetosphere.} {In order to gain new intuition on this problem, we set out to obtain the theoretical steady-state solution of the 3D ideal force-free magnetosphere with zero dissipation along the separatrix and equatorial current sheets.
-In order to achieve our goal, we needed to develop a novel numerical method. } {We solve two independent non-singular magnetospheric problems in the domains of open and closed field lines, and adjust the shape of their interface (the separatrix) to satisfy pressure balance between the two regions.
-The solution is obtained with meshless Physics Inspired Neural Networks (PINNs).} {In this Letter we present preliminary results for an inclined dipole rotator using the new methodology.
-This is the first time the steady-state 3D problem is addressed directly, and not through a time-dependent simulation that eventually relaxes to a steady-state.} {Our results demonstrate the potential of the new method to generate the reference solution of the pulsar magnetosphere. } \keywords{pulsars - magnetic fields - methodology }
+\abstract { All PIC simulations of the pulsar magnetosphere over the past decade show closed-line regions that end a significant distance inside the light cylinder, and manifest thick strongly dissipative separatrix surfaces instead of thin current sheets, with a tip that has a distinct pointed Y shape instead of a T shape.
+We need to understand the origin of these results which were not predicted by our earlier numerical simulations of the pulsar magnetosphere. } {In order to gain new intuition on this problem, we set out to obtain the theoretical steady-state solution of the 3D ideal force-free magnetosphere with zero dissipation along the separatrix and equatorial current sheets.
+In order to achieve our goal, we needed to develop a novel numerical method. } {We solve two independent magnetospheric problems without current sheet discontinuities in the domains of open and closed field lines, and adjust the shape of their interface (the separatrix) to satisfy pressure balance between the two regions.
+The solution is obtained with meshless Physics Informed Neural Networks (PINNs).} {In this paper we present our first results for an inclined dipole rotator using the new methodology.
+We are able to zoom-in around the Y-point and inside the closed-line region, and we observe new interesting features.
+This is the first time the steady-state 3D problem is addressed directly, and not through a time-dependent simulation that eventually relaxes to a steady-state.} {We have trained a Neural Network that instantaneously yields the three components of the magnetic field and their spatial derivatives at any given point. {Our results demonstrate the potential of the new method to generate new solutions of the ideal pulsar magnetosphere}. } \keywords{pulsars - magnetic fields - methodology }